LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 Sikiric P et al. “Brain-gut axis and pentadecapeptide BPC 157: Theoretical and practical implications.”
 Curr Neuropharmacol.
 2016.
 PubMed

-An in vitro study using rat Achilles tendon fibroblasts examined the effects of BPC-157 on growth hormone receptor (GHR) expression.
-At concentrations from 1 to 100 ng/mL, the peptide upregulated GHR mRNA expression in a dose-dependent manner.
+An in vitro study using rat Achilles tendon fibroblasts examined the effects of BPC-157 on GHR expression.
+At concentrations from 1 to 100 ng/mL, the peptide upregulated GHR mRNA expression in a concentration-dependent manner.
 Western blot analysis confirmed increased GHR protein levels.
 The study also observed increased phosphorylation of JAK2 and STAT5 downstream signaling molecules, suggesting BPC-157 may modulate the GH/IGF-1 axis at the receptor level in connective tissue cells.

-Chang CH et al. “Pentadecapeptide BPC 157 enhances the growth hormone receptor expression in tendon fibroblasts.”
+Chang CH et al. “Pentadecapeptide BPC 157 enhances the GHR expression in tendon fibroblasts.”
 Molecules.
 2014.
 PubMed

 BPC-157 Gastrointestinal Cytoprotection Research